 Instructions

-- Place a lid on and let cook for 3-4 hours.
+- Place a lid on and let it cook for 3-4 hours.
 The tomatoes will cook down during that time.

-- Once the tomatoes are finished and the jars are clean, place a canning funnel into the jar and slowly fill the jars with the cooked tomatoes to right under the start of the seal - making sure not to get anything on the rim of the jar!
+- Once the tomatoes are finished and the jars are clean, place a canning funnel into the jar and slowly fill the jars with the cooked tomatoes to right under the start of the seal, making sure not to get anything on the rim of the jar!
 Do not fill all the way to the top.
 There needs to be room left in the jar.

 - Continue filling until the tomatoes are all used.
 This will get you approximately 5-quart jars or 10-pint jars full.

-- Wipe the rims of the jars if any tomatoes are salt have gotten on the seal and rim with a clean dry paper towel.
+- Wipe the rims of the jars if any tomatoes are salt have gotten on the seal and rim with a clean, dry paper towel.

 - Once the salt is in, place the new lids and seals on and close tightly.

 - Lay a beach towel (or a large towel) on the kitchen counter.
-Place each jar upside down on the towels and then place another towel on top.
+Place each jar upside down on the towels, and then place another towel on top.
 Leave wrapped in the towels on the counter overnight or for 24 hours to slowly cool.

 - Once they have cooled completely, double-check that they have completely sealed by placing your finger on top and checking for the top to not “pop”.
 Once sealed, store in the pantry.